 These variations are part of what makes depression so difficult to treat; depression requires treatment that’s personalized to your unique disorder and what your mind and body will respond to best.
 Anti-depressants are one part of depression treatment, but natural depression-fighting activities are also needed to help you manage your symptoms and live a happier life.

-Anti-Depressant Drugs: Why They’re Only Part of the Solution to Depression
+Anti-Depressant Drugs: Why They’re Only Part of the Solution

 While anti-depressants are the best line of defense against major depressive disorder, their mileage may vary.
 Three of the most common anti-depressant drugs currently prescribed include: